daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 <sup>2</sup> See, for example: [Autoencoders for Anomaly Detection in an Industrial Multivariate Time Series Dataset.
 Tziolas et al. Eng.
 Proc.
 2022, 18(1), 23](https://doi.org/10.3390/engproc2022018023); [Anomaly Detection in Univariate Time-Series: a Surbey on the State-of-the-Art.
 Braei and Wagner.
 2020](https://arxiv.org/pdf/2004.00433.pdf); [A Deep Neural Network for Unsupervised Anomaly Detection and Diagnosis in
 Multivariate Time Series Data.
 Zhang et al. 2018](https://arxiv.org/pdf/1811.08055v1.pdf).

+NOTE: In this case study, the signal has constant statistical properties, such as a constant mean and variance over time, and the underlying process generating the signal is stable, i.e., it can be considered a stationary time series, in which case a reconstruction convolutional autoencoder may be well-suited for modeling the signal and detecting anomalies or predicting future values.
+However, if the signal has time-varying statistical properties, such as cyclical or seasonal variations, trend changes, and other time-dependent effects, or the underlying production process generating the signal is changing, then it cannot be considered a stationary time series and other time series models, either statistical (such as statistical process control or wavelet analysis) or ML/AI (such as SVM or LSTM), may be applied to capture the complexity of the signal.

+<sup>3</sup> Removing the bottleneck layer is considered to be useful for some applications where the goal is not to reduce the dimensionality of the input data, but rather to reconstruct the original input with minimal distortion (see the [link](https://arxiv.org/pdf/2202.12637v1.pdf) for deeper discussion of the needs and possible implementations).

-<sup>3</sup> Only for demonstrational purposes, we calculate the batch quality rating as the proportion of batches which length was within +-25% of the spec duration.
+<sup>4</sup> Only for demonstrational purposes, we calculate the batch quality rating as the proportion of batches which length was within +-25% of the spec duration.

 Copyright © 2022 Zheniya Mogilevski